 Now your terrain xml config defines its as 16.3km size.

-So basically we took "normal" 8.1km x 8.1km terrain and simply changed it to 16.3km using i3d and xml text config, all the rest of the image files are exactly the same size.
+So basically we took "normal" 8.1 kilometer x 8.1 kilometer terrain and simply changed it to 16.3km using i3d and xml text config, all the rest of the image files are exactly the same size.
 Normal 8.1km terrain unitsPerPixel is standard value 2, but we bumped it up to 4.

-16.3km terrain using 8192 x 8192 fruit density image files are the largest playable, you could increase the density image resolutions and i3d/xml config values to make 32km or possibly even 64km terrain, but FS19 engine cannot handle larger than 8192 x 8192 resolution density images and even these cause slight stutter which luckily doesn't ruin the game-play yet.
-Try 16,384 x 16,384 resolution density images and the stutter is so bad the game actually freezes for a very short moment every few seconds when it writes to savegame density images.
-It is unplayable, at least I could not play in such stutter.
+16.3km terrain using 8192 x 8192 fruit density image files are the largest playable, you could increase the density image resolutions and i3d/xml config values to make 32km or possibly even larger terrain, but FS19 engine cannot handle larger than 8192 x 8192 resolution density images and even these cause slight stutter (50-60 FPS performance fluctuation) which luckily doesn't ruin the game-play yet.
+Try 16,384 x 16,384 resolution density images and this issue is so bad the game actually freezes for a very short moment every few seconds when it accesses/writes density images.
+It is unplayable, you could not play in such freezes.

 PMC has made a few 16.3 kilometer terrains using 8192 density images and unitsPerPixel 4 and these work great, we are also working on one 20.4km terrain but its so early stages at the moment not sure what comes out of it, however it is in-game and working, no issues.